 The sweetest lullaby for secret mamas and babies

 Fondazione Francesca Rava NPH Italia ONLUS thanks you very much for the support to this project!
-Thanks to your help, more mothers will be informed about the opportunity to give birth anonimously and save their children lives.
-Our marketing and comunication team is planning a National campaign for 2014.
+Thanks to your help, more mothers will be informed about the opportunity to give birth anonymously and save their children lives.
+Our marketing and communication team is planning a National campaign for 2014.
 The funds raised through Catapult will be included in this campaign.
 The work of preparation is in progress.
-The Italian society of neonatology, has recently confirmed the importance of this project as prevention and life saving - so we thank you again.
-Stay tuned , we'll keep you posted.
+The Italian Society of Neonatology, has recently confirmed the importance of this project as prevention and life saving - so we thank you again.
+Stay tuned; we'll keep you posted.
 Love from Italy and from all children of Fondazione Francesca Rava.

 Our marketing team is planning a national campaign on radio, newspapers, leaflets in Milan, Rome, Naples and Florence

 Mothers need to know that they have a safe, silent way to offer their baby another life.